SAP Industry Solutions Licensing

 Interaction with LoB Solutions:

-SAP’s LoB solutions (such as SAP SuccessFactors for HR, SAP Ariba for procurement, SAP Customer Experience (CX) for commerce and CRM, etc.) are separate products that typically integrate with S/4HANA but have their own licensing (often subscription-based).
+SAP’s LoB solutions (such as SAP SuccessFactors for HR, SAP Ariba for procurement, SAP Customer Experience (CX) for commerce and CRM, etc.) are separate products that typically integrate with S/4HANA but have their licensing (often subscription-based).

-From a licensing perspective, implementing an industry solution does not automatically cover any LoB product – those must be licensed separately.
 Conversely, having a LoB cloud solution doesn’t cover the on-premise industry engine either.
-They are complementary: an energy company might use IS-Utilities in S/4 for billing and SAP’s cloud platform for asset analytics; each requires its license.
+They are complementary: an energy company might use IS-Utilities in S/4 for billing and SAP’s cloud platform for asset analytics; each requires its own license.

 It’s worth noting that SAP is moving toward an “Industry Cloud” strategy, where certain specialized capabilities (especially analytics, machine learning, or collaboration features for industries) are delivered as cloud services that augment the core S/4HANA.
-Examples include the SAP Asset Intelligence Network for sharing asset data in manufacturing or SAP Rural Sourcing Management for agribusiness.

-These are sold as cloud subscriptions separate from the S/4HANA license.
-This hybrid landscape means organizations might manage traditional on-prem licenses for core and industry modules and subscriptions for new industry cloud apps.
+This hybrid landscape means organizations may manage traditional on-premises licenses for core and industry modules, as well as subscriptions for new industry cloud applications.
 Ensuring that these are all accounted for is part of the licensing challenge.

 In summary, industry modules interact functionally with the S/4HANA core (often installed within the same system and integrate with core finance, logistics, etc.), but they remain distinct commercially.